Save the Best for Last: Composition

 The song is performed in the key of E♭ major with a tempo of 96 beats per minute in common time.
-Williams' vocals span from F3 to C5 in the song.
+Williams's vocals span from F3 to C5 in the song.

 Commercial performance

-The single was Williams's third number-one on the Soul singles chart and topped the US Billboard Hot 100 for five weeks in 1992.
-"Save the Best for Last" was ranked fourth in the Billboard Top 100 hits of 1992, becoming the biggest success of Williams's music career.
-The song also went to number one on the US Adult Contemporary and R&B charts; it remained atop these charts for three weeks apiece.
+The single was Williams's third number-one on the R&B singles chart and topped both the US Billboard Hot 100 and the US Cash Box Top 100.
+The song also went to number one on the US Adult Contemporary chart.
 Internationally, the single reached number one in Australia and Canada, number two in Ireland, and number three in the United Kingdom and the Netherlands.
 ASCAP named it as its Song of the Year, meaning it was performed more than any other song in 1992; it was nominated for the Grammy Award for Song of the Year and Record of the Year in 1993, losing to Eric Clapton's "Tears in Heaven" in both categories.